LT-Ripjaws/imdb-movie-data-science-project/README.md

 ## 📖  Overview

-An academic data analysis and machine learning project using the IMDB 5000 Movies dataset to predict movie ratings and analyze factors influencing box office success.
+My first academic data analysis and machine learning project using the IMDB 5000 Movies dataset to predict movie ratings and analyze factors influencing box office success using the R language.
 Also features Visualizations, EDA, Data-preprocessing.
-It is also the first Data-Science project i did using the R-language.

 This project performs: